 Sermons on the Armor of God

-In this collection of 68 powerful sermons on the armor of God, Dr. Martyn Lloyd-Jones recognized that the Christian life is spiritual warfare, while understanding the whole armor of God is essential for success.
-In these sermons, he explores each piece of the armor of God mentioned by Paul and examines the general principles of spiritual warfare.
+In this collection of 68 powerful sermons on the armor of God (spelled as Armour of God in some translations), Dr. Martyn Lloyd-Jones recognized that the Christian life is spiritual warfare, while understanding the whole …

 Readers of Paul will soon recognize that he is a skilled and deliberate letter writer.
 In this sermon on Ephesians 6:10 titled “Introduction,” Dr. Martyn Lloyd-Jones comes to the final section of Paul’s letter to the Ephesians and reminds the listener that his final point is no mere afterthought.
 This passage is crucial for understanding the Christian life.
 Dr. Lloyd-Jones masterfully surveys the message of Ephesians and makes thematic connections between what Paul has said previously and what he writes in this passage.
 While the apostle Paul has been reminding Christians who they are and how they have come to this point, it is vital for them to know the nature of their opposition.
 Since the devil is a real and powerful enemy, Dr. Lloyd-Jones shares that any doctrine of sanctification that does not take a stand against him into account will fall short of biblical teaching.
 Moreover, any teaching about the Christian life that depicts it as sentimental and not as a battle not only misrepresents the Christian message, but often is a sign of a cult.
 There is a struggle that wages against the Christian and they must be ready and willing to fight this glorious battle.
 Listen to Dr. Lloyd-Jones as he encourages all to fight the war of the Christian life.

 The Only Way